Vincent-the-gamer/mayu/README.md

 # Play

 > [!IMPORTANT]
-> This project is deployed as a cloudflare worker and working as both an API and webpage.
+> This project is deployed as a cloudflare worker and working as both an API and a webpage.

 https://mayu.erxianqiaottjt.workers.dev/